 Geothermal heat pumps have a long lifespan.
 However, through yearly maintenance, you can keep them in good shape for years.

-As compared to HVAC systems, geothermal systems are twice more efficient in cooling and are five times more efficient when it comes to heating.
+Compared to HVAC systems, geothermal systems are twice more efficient in cooling and are five times more efficient when it comes to heating.
 Therefore, they can reduce electricity consumption and lower utility bills.

 Geothermal heat pumps don’t have any noisy fan units.
 So, they maintain a peaceful environment in your house.